 Dr. Robin Bellingham

-Dr Robin Bellingham is a Lecturer in Education, Pedagogy and Curriculum at Deakin University.
+Dr Robin Bellingham is a Senior Lecturer in Education, Pedagogy and Curriculum at Deakin University.
 In her research and teaching she is interested in how methodologies and education can respond to pressing problems of modernity such as educational and political disempowerment and disengagement, the ongoing effects of colonization, and ecological crisis.
 Her research has explored these through different enactments and analyses of educational, democratic and ecological agency, and examination of the ethics and values that emerge through these in different contexts.
 She draws on different writing genres, posthumanism, and new materialism.

 (Coming in October 2021)

 The closing date for expressions of interest is Friday 1st October 2021.